open-horizon/open-horizon.github.io/common-requests/use.md

 export HZN_EXCHANGE_USER_AUTH=admin:[User org admin user generated password]
 ```

-> Now, you should be able to connect to the exchange with the CLI.
+Now, you can connect to the exchange by using the CLI.

 Use `hzn exchange status` or `hzn exchange node list` to confirm that it works with no errors.
 Additionally, `hzn exchange user list` displays the user account that you are currently using and if it is authenticated successfully.